 - management and control;

 - empowerment financing, supplier and enterprise development including black business growth financing (BBGF);

 - SED and consumer financial education; and

 - access to financial services.

 FirstRand has transferred significant ownership of the company to black partners.
-FirstRand’s direct black ownership is 25.86% and black female ownership 12.85%.
+FirstRand’s direct black economic interest is 28.96% and black female economic interest 12.83%.
 The group continues to facilitate the financing of ownership transfer of other companies through BEE transactions through RMB.
 Over the past decade, RMB has been known as one of the leaders in both financing and advising on BEE deals.